emacs-helm/helm/.github/issue_template.md

 ## Actual behavior

-Please describe the behavior you are actually seeing.
+Please describe the behavior you are actually seeing, starting emacs with shell script "emacs-helm.sh" from the helm directory.

 For bug-reports, if applicable, include error messages, emacs stack traces etc. Try to be as specific as possible - when do you see this